-UK residents and overseas visitors are welcome to watch debates in both Houses by visiting the public galleries.
-There is no charge to watch debates, which can be on current issues or proposed new laws.
+UK residents and overseas visitors are welcome to watch debates in both Houses from the public galleries.
+Watching debates in Parliament is free of charge for all visitors.

-The galleries are open to the public from Monday to Thursday and occasionally on Fridays, when the Houses are sitting.
-Times differ for each House.
-The galleries are not open at the weekends and during parliamentary recesses.
+The galleries are open to the public from Monday to Thursday (and some Fridays).
+Times differ throughout the week and for each House.

 Visitors wishing to watch debates should enter via the Cromwell Green entrance.